nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 - ``X-Robots-Tag: none``
 	- Instructs search machines to not index these pages.
 - ``X-Frame-Options: SAMEORIGIN``
-	- Prevents embedding of the ownCloud instance within an iframe from other domains to prevent Clickjacking and other similar attacks.
+	- Prevents embedding of the Nextcloud instance within an iframe from other domains to prevent Clickjacking and other similar attacks.

-These headers are hard-coded into the ownCloud server, and need no intervention by the server administrator.
+These headers are hard-coded into the Nextcloud server, and need no intervention by the server administrator.

 For optimal security, administrators are encouraged to serve these basic HTTP